Michigan-State-University/draftsman-web/README.md

 `git clone https://gitlab.msu.edu/f5-adc-support/draftsman-web.git`

 Start your web server and browse to the address and port that your local web server is serving content from.
 This will vary by operating system and web server preference.
+The following sections discuss how to do this on various platforms.

-### Easy macOS Development Setup
+### macOS Development Setup
 Open a Terminal window

-Install Homebrew
+Optional: Install Homebrew (this package manager makes it easy to install and update other packages)

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-Install node using Homebrew
+Required: Install node

-`brew install node`
+Using Homebrew then `brew install node`
+Non-Homebrew then grab the latest LTS from https://nodejs.org/en/download/

 Install dependencies